Products of manifolds with fibered corners: Fibered corners

 \subsection{Products and fiber products}

-We now proceed to show that the ordered product $X\ttimes Y$, equipped with a suitable set of boundary fibrations and a fc-equivalence class of boundary defining functions, is also a product in the category of manifolds with fibered corners.
+We now proceed to show that the ordered product $X\ttimes Y$, equipped with a suitable set of fibrations and fc-equivalence classes of boundary defining functions, is also a product in the category of manifolds with fibered corners.